Trumbull, Connecticut: Train

 All three stations are served by Metro-North's New Haven Line.
 Bridgeport's station is served by Amtrak's Northeast Corridor and the Vermonter.
 All are easily accessible by bus routes or driving.
 The New Haven Railroad used to serve the town.

 Education

 Public education

-Public schools are managed by the Trumbull Public Schools System and include approximately 6,955 students, 450 teachers and 240 staff.
-The district has been ranked 18th (of 164) in Connecticut by the National Center for Education Statistics.
+Public schools are managed by the Trumbull Public Schools System and as of 2022–2023 include 6,868 students and 512 teachers FTE.

 The system includes Trumbull High School, which is also home to an Agriscience & Biotechnology program, the Alternative High School, and REACH.
 Trumbull has two middle schools: Hillcrest Middle School and Madison Middle School.
 The six elementary schools in town include Booth Hill Elementary, Daniels Farm Elementary, Frenchtown Elementary, Jane Ryan Elementary School, Middlebrook Elementary, and Tashua Elementary.
 The Trumbull Early Childhood Education Center serves as the town's pre-school.

 Private education

 Trumbull has several private schools, including the (non-denominational) Christian Heritage School (K–12) and (Catholic) St. Catherine of Siena School (K–8), St. Joseph High School, and St. Theresa School (K–8).
 A private pre-school, the Montessori Center for Early Learning, is located in Trumbull.